emphyri0/file_manager/README.md

 A simple, terminal-based file manager written in Python using the `curses` library.
 It provides basic functionalities for navigating directories, viewing file details, performing simple file operations, executing Python scripts, and viewing text files.

-**(Optional: Add a Screenshot/GIF Here!)**
-*It's highly recommended to add a screenshot or an animated GIF showing the file manager in action.
-Replace the line below with your actual image.*
 ## Features

 * **Single-Pane View:** Displays the contents of the current directory in a single list.